ncbartel/Portfolio/critique-by-design.md

 *7/10*

 This visualization gets a 7 out of 10 as the data does convey the message moderately well.
-However,
+However, I knocked 3 points off as it is challenging to view the different demographics easily without zooming in on the image itself which then requires scrolling.
+The map gives a clear, intuitive representation that the data is explaining voting information about the United States which is the main objective of using this display format.

+**Aesthetics**

+*4/10*

+I rated this a 4 out of 10 as while the images make sense, there are no elements of interest

 ### Negative Aspects of Original Visualization
 One of the largest critiques of the initial visualization stems around very long image which is not effective to display the message.
 Another issue of